 The course is run part-time, allowing you to study while you work.
 We offer starts in either October or January each year.

-Our course will help you enhance your skills and stay ahead of the game in your job in PR.
-This course is for you if you’re a practitioner who has recently joined the PR profession, thinking of pursuing a new career in PR, or looking to enhance your skills and knowledge as part of your continuing development.
+The Professional Certificate will help you if you’re a practitioner who has recently joined the profession, are thinking of pursuing a new career in PR, or want to enhance your skills and knowledge as part of your continuing professional development.

-Studying part time allows you to work alongside the course, putting into practice the skills you are learning as you go along.
+Studying part time allows you to work alongside the course.

 Visit our School site for more student work and extra information.

 If you’ve got any questions about the course, we’d love to hear from you.
 Please email the Course Director: Philip Young.